hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

    * - retry_conf
      - false
      - RetryConfST_
-     - Retry configuration if scheduled event delivery fails
+     - Retry configuration if scheduled invocation delivery fails
    * - include_in_metadata
      - false
      - Boolean
-     - Flag to indicate whether a scheduled trigger should be included in the metadata.
-When a scheduled trigger is included in the metadata, the user will be able to export it when the metadata of the graphql-engine is exported.
+     - Flag to indicate whether a trigger should be included in the metadata.
+When a trigger is included in the metadata, the user will be able to export it when the metadata of the graphql-engine is exported.
    * - comment
      - false